scipp/scipp/doc/type-erased-prototype.md

 In general the implementation has been continued only to the point where it becomes clear that interface works and is thus capable of demonstrating that the designed concepts work.

 Outstanding tasks:

-- Understand performance implications of doing a lot of operations in streaming memory access.
-  Investigate how a cache-blocked operation mode could be supported.
-  Any solution to this would also help with overhead from the fork-join threading approach adopted in Mantid.
-  - One option could involve slicing `Dataset`, applying a series of operations, and subsequently concatenating all slices.

 - Investigate `EventList` replacement.